 Internships and volunteer opportunities provide a valuable opportunity to network and gain experiential knowledge and explore potential career paths.
 Civic engagement is described as working in communities to make a difference by applying one’s knowledge, skills, values and motivation to have a positive impact.
 Lawrence Scholars in Civic Engagement (LSCE) is a program designed for students who are interested in exploring work in civic engagement, including: not-for-profit, education, social impact, cultural and political advocacy and the arts through an internship or volunteer opportunity.

 Lawrence has developed partnerships with multiple organizations to offer internships that provide an award to support you in your co-curricular pursuits.
 You will have the opportunity to apply for pre-identified internships with a number of organizations such as Carnegie Hall, KIPP Academy, Bread for the World and others!
 Also, if you have self-identified an internship or volunteer opportunity in civic engagement as described above, you are eligible to apply for financial support through the LSCE program.

-Deadline for funded internships is February 23, 2018 and for self-identified internships or service projects is April 7, 2018.
+Deadline for funded internships has been extended to March 4, 2018 at midnight and for self-identified internships or service projects is April 7, 2018.